 Elements of a Civil or Criminal Action in violation of the ECPA

 • Intercept, disclose, or use the contents of

 • With a “device.”

 What are Defenses to a violation of the ECPA?

 Two main exceptions allow communications to be intercepted without violating the Act are:

 • The “provider” exception allows telephone service providers to listen to or monitor your telephone calls when they are directed to by law enforcement officers with a valid court order or when it’s necessary to provide you with service, to inspect the equipment, or to protect the provider’s property or rights, such as when its network is being used without being paid for, and

 • Law enforcement officials can intercept communications when one party consents to it, so, if you’re suspected in illegal activities and a government informant consents, agents can listen to and record your conversations with the informant

+Minc Law does not typically litigate ECPA claims.
+However, understanding the ECPA is critical for defamation cases in terms of the scope of discovery that can be obtained from third party service providers.
+This is especially the case in John Doe lawsuits, where obtaining as much information from email accounts and online service providers is critical to identify online defamers.
 The law of the right of privacy and wiretapping is complex.
 If you believe you are a victim of a violation of the ECPA then contact the experienced attorneys at Minc Law to evaluate your case.
 The laws regarding the ECPA vary depending on the state.
 Call today to find out more information at (216) 373-7706.